josh-clarke/pug-web-starter-files/README.md

     * `./dist/` - Production directory
         * This directory and its subfolders will not be created until the first `gulp` build command
 * Gulp
-    * `gulp` command for default build with LiveReload preview, also starts watching files
+    * `gulp` command for default build with BrowserSync preview, also starts watching files
-      * Launches web server with LiveReload at http://localhost:8080
+      * Launches web server with LiveReload at http://localhost:3000
     * `gulp watch` command to watch files for changes
 * HTML/Nunjucks
-    * Build templates in `./src/templates/` using either the `.njk`, `.nunjucks`, or `.html` extension
+    * Build templates in `./src/templates/` using either the `.njk`, `.nunjucks`, `.njk.html` or `.html` extension
     * Name partials and base extends with a leading underscore `_`
     * Builds to `./dist/`
 * CSS/SASS
-    * Write SCSS or SASS in `./src/sass/`
+    * Write SCSS or SASS in `./src/assets/sass/`
       * `main.scss` - Import all partials in here
       * `base/` - Base styles
       * `modules/` - Per module styles
       * `vendor/` - Vendor module styles
     * Name partials with a leading underscore `_`
-    * Concatenates to `./dist/css/main.css`
+    * Concatenates to `./dist/assets/css/main.css`
+    * **Note:** Use `yarn add <module> --dev` to maintain SASS libraries and link to them directly
+      * Example: `@import '../../../node_modules/modularscale-sass/stylesheets/modularscale';`
 * JS
-    * User scripts in `./src/js/*.js` concatenated to `./dist/js/scripts.js`
+    * User script file in `./src/assets/js/scripts.js` uses gulp-include directives to set bundle order of additional scripts
-    * Non-Bower-Managed plugins in `plugins/` concatenated to `./dist/js/vendor/plugins.js`
+    * Place additional scripts in `plugins/`
-    * Bower component management
-        * Installs component in `./bower_components/`
-        * Concatenates to `./dist/js/vendor/libs.js`
-        * JQuery included; concatenates to `./dist/js/vendor/jquery.js`
+    * **Note:** Use `yarn add <module> --dev` to maintain JS libraries and link to them directly
+      * Example: `//require= ../../../node_modules/jquery/dist/jquery.js`
 * Images
-    * Place images for processing in `./src/images/`
+    * Place images for processing in `./src/assets/images/`
-    * Runs imagemin default optimization (change in `gulpfile.js`)
+    * Runs imagemin default optimization (change in `gulpfile.babel.js`)
-    * Outputs to `./dist/images/`
+    * Outputs to `./dist/assets/images/`

 ## Working File Layout

 ```
 ./
  └ dist/         # distribution folder
+    └ assets
       └ css/
       └ images/
       └ js/
-        └ scripts.js   # user scripts
+          └ scripts.js   # bundled scripts
-        └ vendor/
-            └ libs.js      # bower components
-            └ jquery.js    # from bower
-            └ plugins.js   # from /src/plugins/ directory
-            └ modernizr.js # custom modernizr
  └ src/          # working folder
+    └ assets
       └ images/   # images to be optimized
       └ js/
           └ scripts.js   # use this for custom scripts
-        └ plugins/     # use for non-Bower-managed libraries
+          └ plugins/     # use for non-package.json scripts
       └ scss/
           └ main.scss    # use this to include partials
           └ base/
               └ _breakpoint-query.scss
               └ _buttons.scss
               └ _normalize.scss
               └ _scaffolding.scss
               └ _typography.scss
               └ _variables.scss
           └ modules/      # use to style individual modules
           └ vendor/       # use to include vendor module styles
      └ templates/      # use for HTML/Nunjucks templates
         └ _base.njk   # base template
         └ index.njk   # index.html, extends _base.njk